Shopify/polaris/src/components/Stack/README.md

 ### Non-wrapping Stacks

-Use to create a stack whose children will *not* wrap to new rows on small screens.
-As noted above the wrap option defaults to true, so you must explitly set it to false to turn it off.
+Use to create a stack where the children will not wrap to new rows on small screens.
+As noted above, the wrap option defaults to true.
+This means you must explitly set it to false to turn it off.

 ````jsx
 <Stack wrap={false}>